akothen/Hydride/backends/llvm/docs/LangRef.rst

 ``nsz``
-   No Signed Zeros - Allow optimizations to treat the sign of a zero argument or zero result as insignificant.
+   No Signed Zeros - Allow optimizations to treat the sign of a zero argument or result as insignificant.
 This does not imply that -0.0 is poison and/or guaranteed to not exist in the operation.

 ``arcp``